Henry1269/Data_Analysis/EDA_Unicorn_Companies_Analysis/README.md

 - Gain more insight on a specific year
 - Observe Trends Over Time of companies that became unicorns for a particular year of choice.

-Address Missing Data
+**Addressing Missing Data**

 The following questions will also be solved:

 - Companies in the hardware industry based in Beijing, San Francisco, and London
 - Companies in the artificial intelligence industry based in London
-- A list of the top 20 countries sorted by sum of company valuations in each country, excluding United States, China, India, and United Kingdom
+- A list of the top 20 countries sorted by the sum of company valuations in each country, excluding the United States, China, India, and the United Kingdom
-- A global valuation map of all countries except United States, China, India, and United Kingdom
+- A global valuation map of all countries except the United States, China, India, and the United Kingdom